 The KP is an import-export certification scheme which requires participating governments to certify the origin of rough diamonds, and put in place controls to prevent conflict stones from entering the supply chain.
 Participant countries enact domestic legislation to implement the scheme, and can only trade rough diamonds with other members.
 The KP’s technical provisions are implemented by governments, and non-governmental organisations and the diamond industry hold official observers status.

 Is the Kimberley Process working?

 The Kimberley Process has chalked up some notable achievements in the past ten years, including pioneering a tripartite approach to solving international problems, and helping some of the countries that were worst-hit by diamond-fuelled wars to increase their official diamond revenues.
 However, member governments have repeatedly failed to deal effectively with problem cases such as Zimbabwe, Côte d’Ivoire and Venezuela.
 Despite the existence of the Kimberley Process, diamonds are still fuelling violence and human rights abuses.
-Although the scheme makes it more difficult for diamonds from rebel-held areas to reach international markets, there are still significant weaknesses in the scheme that undermine its effectiveness and allow the trade in blood diamonds to continue.
+The Kimberley Process’ refusal to evolve and address the clear links between diamonds, violence and tyranny has rendered it increasingly outdated.

 For general enquiries please contact +44 (0)207 492 5820, email@example.com.

 For urgent out of hours enquiries please contact Andrea Pattison on +44 (0)797 010 3083.